 James City County's rich farmlands allowed the first settlers to survive and prosper when they reached our shores in 1607.
 The thriving rural character of James City County continues to offer a variety of agritourism opportunities.
 Historic Mainland Farm, for example, has been continuously farmed since 1609 and is visible from Greensprings Interpretive Trail.

 Take a trip to the Williamsburg Winery and look at the grapes as they grow at Wessex Hundred.
-Afterwards, enjoy a truly unique dining experience at 1 of the 3 establishments on-site that focus on a farm-to-table experience with local Virginia products.
+Afterwards, enjoy a truly unique dining experience at one of the three establishments on-site that focus on a farm-to-table experience with local Virginia products.

 If you are interested in pick-your-own farms, there are several options with a variety of produce.